papers, panels, invited talks

 “Climate change, anticipatory learning, and co-resilience in vulnerable places,” Education for Sustainability and Resilience in a Changing Climate Symposium, 11th International Conference of the Learning Sciences, University of Colorado-Boulder, 2014.

-“Green innovations in western European city streets and public spaces,” plenary address, Pennsylvania Community Forestry Conference, Penn State University, 2013.
+“Green innovations in western European city streets and public spaces,” plenary speaker, Pennsylvania Community Forestry Conference, Penn State University, 2013.

-“Urban sustainability and regenerative design,” keynote address, City Lights Speaker Series, Penn State Alumni Association, Phipps Conservatory, Pittsburgh, 2013.
+“Urban sustainability and regenerative design,” keynote, City Lights Speaker Series, Penn State Alumni Association, Phipps Conservatory, Pittsburgh, 2013.

 “Tales from here and there: Building resilience in stressed social-ecological systems,”